Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Deep Learning for Computational Wave Imaging Problems

-Among these, \cite{Learning-2023-Sun} proposes a CycleGAN-based SSL framework designed to extrapolate missing low-frequency content in field seismic data.
-The method is trained using unpaired data from two domains: band-limited field shot gathers (typically 4--10\,Hz), denoted \( h \in \mathcal{H} \), and synthetic low-frequency data (0--4\,Hz), denoted \( l \in \mathcal{L} \), derived from known subsurface models.
+Self-supervised learning involves the model generating its own supervision signals from unlabeled data.
+The model creates tasks, such as predicting parts of the data from other parts, where labels are implicitly generated through the data itself.
+Its key idea is to allow models to learn from measurements themselves without the need for a vast amount of labels.
+Self-supervised learning remains an emerging area within CWI, with growing interest in its application to low-frequency extrapolation, which is an essential step in overcoming the lack of low-frequency content in seismic data that limits FWI performance~\cite{Self-2024-Cheng, Learning-2023-Sun, Self-2020-Wang}.
+Particularly, as shown in Fig.~\ref{fig:Selfsupervised}, \cite{Learning-2023-Sun} proposes to train a CycleGAN model using unpaired data from two domains: band-limited field shot gathers (typically 4--10\,Hz), denoted \( h \in \mathcal{H} \), and synthetic low-frequency data (0--4\,Hz), denoted \( l \in \mathcal{L} \), derived from known subsurface models.
 Rather than relying on paired training data, the model learns mappings between domain distributions using adversarial learning and cycle-consistency constraints.
 The architecture comprises two generators, \( G_{HL}: \mathcal{H} \rightarrow \mathcal{L} \) and \( G_{LH}: \mathcal{L} \rightarrow \mathcal{H} \), along with two discriminators, \( D_L \) and \( D_H \), trained jointly with adversarial, identity, and cycle-consistency losses.
 Waveform structure is preserved by enforcing the cycle-consistency conditions:

 allowing the network to produce plausible low-frequency extrapolations even in the absence of ground-truth labels.
 Once trained, \( G_{HL} \) is applied to real field data to generate low-frequency components, which are then used to enhance inversion quality in a subsequent two-stage full-waveform inversion~(FWI) pipeline.
 The method is successfully validated on both synthetic and real marine field datasets.